GLOBAL MARKETS-Stocks gain on China trade data, easing pandemic worries

 By Herbert Lash

-NEW YORK, April 14 (Reuters) - Equity markets rallied globally and the dollar weakened on Tuesday as better-than-expected Chinese trade data suggested the threat of a much deeper downtown from the coronavirus had been overstated, removing the safe-haven allure of the greenback.
+NEW YORK, April 14 (Reuters) - Equity markets rallied globally on Tuesday as Chinese trade data defied expectations of a deep downturn as a result of the coronavirus pandemic, igniting hopes that world economies can soon recover and removing the safe-haven allure of the greenback.

-Oil prices plunged again as investors remained unconvinced that record supply cuts would soon balance markets pummeled by the pandemic's blow to demand.
+Oil prices fell more than 6% as investors doubted that record supply cuts by the Organization of the Petroleum Exporting Countries and other producers would soon balance markets pummeled by the pandemic's blow to demand.

-Gold prices rose to a fresh seven-year high as a hedge against inflation and currency debasement that the massive central bank and government stimulus measures around the globe could cause.
+Gold soared nearly 2% and hit its highest since late 2012 as investors piled in to hedge against potential inflation and currency debasement resulting from massive central bank and government stimulus measures around the globe.

-Market sentiment was boosted by data showing China's exports fell only 6.6% in March from a year ago, less than the expected 14% plunge.
+Data showed that China's exports fell only 6.6% in March from a year ago, far less than the expected 14% plunge.
 Imports fell 0.9% compared with expectations for a 9.5% drop.

+Stocks rallied around the globe on the Chinese data and signs that sweeping lockdowns to contain the spread of the coronavirus were working.
+Still, the World Health Organization warned the epidemic has not yet peaked.

-European stocks rallied more than 1% and shares on Wall Street more than 2% on the Chinese data and other signs of a return to economic normalcy.
-Spanish shares .IBEX gained as much as 1.5% as some businesses reopened.
+Spanish shares .IBEX gained as much as 1.5% as some businesses reopened, but pulled back to close up 0.5% as European stocks also pared similar gains.

-The rally on Wall Street shows investors are not concerned about current results as the earnings season gets under way but are focused on the long-term value of each company's franchise, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+The rally on Wall Street shows investors are not concerned about current results as the corporate earnings season gets underway but are focused on the long-term value of each company's franchise, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

 "Is it an all-clear signal?" said Ghriskey.
 "No, because I have difficulty in believing the market fully recovers until the timing of the economic recovery is visible, and we just don't know that timing."

-Profits at JPMorgan Chase & Co JPM.N and Wells Fargo & Co WFC.N plunged in the first quarter as the banks offered the first glimpse of the pandemic's impact on corporate America.
-Their shares fell -4.0% and -5.4%.
+Profits at JPMorgan Chase & Co JPM.N and Wells Fargo & Co WFC.N plunged in the first quarter, as the banks on Tuesday offered the first glimpse of the pandemic's impact on corporate America.
+Their shares fell -2.7% and -4.0%.

 World stocks vs. COVID-19 confirmed cases IMAGEhttps://reut.rs/3ab7jNf